ct-js/docs.ctjs.rocks/docs/tut-making-shooter.md

 There are more built-in variables, which you can find on the [`ct.templates` page](ct.templates.html).

-We will modify the `Step` code so enemies will destroy themselves if they fall off the screen.
+We will modify the `Frame start` code so enemies will destroy themselves if they fall off the screen.

 ```js
 this.move();